levklon/levklon/README.md

 I am an experienced Full Stack developer with over 3 years of experience in building web applications and APIs.
 I specialize in developing high-performance and scalable applications using modern technologies.
 I am proficient in both frontend and backend development, with deep knowledge in setting up CI/CD processes and cloud services.
 My projects span a wide range of industries, including e-commerce, fintech, and media.
 I am ready to bring the most complex projects to life, ensuring their quality and reliability.

 ## Social Media:
-You can text me in Telegram -
+You can reach out to me on Telegram:
 <a href="https://t.me/nemorosi" target="blank">
 <img align="center" src="https://img.icons8.com/ios-filled/50/0088cc/telegram-app.png" alt="Telegram" height="30" width="30" />
 </a>

 ## Languages and Tools